This week’s acts of kindness: A spotlight on those helping others

 Read more here:

-- Home Depot helps keep Cortland firefighter uniforms clean during COVID-19 outbreak: Read more here.
+- After over 50,000 masks made, local pool company asking for help sewing more: Read more here.

-- Youngstown neighborhood prepares cooked meals for community during virus outbreak: Read more here.
+- Sign in Youngstown thanks essential employees for working hard during pandemic: Read more here.

-- Farrell boxing gym gives back to Farrell community students: Read more here.
+- Warren Family Mission, National Guard pass out Easter baskets: Read more here.

-- Southern Park Mall gives back to community, collecting donations: Read more here.
+- Tyler Perry pays for groceries during ‘senior hour’ at Kroger stores in Georgia, New Orleans: Read more here.